Article

 The vendor fragmentation problem is getting worse before it gets better

-Global coverage built on a patchwork of local counsel relationships sounds like a reasonable approach until you try to report on it.
+Global coverage using regional or local vendors sounds like a reasonable approach until you try to report on it.
 When your immigration program runs across eight different vendors, you get eight different status update formats, eight different billing models, and zero consolidated view of your workforce exposure.

-I've seen this cause serious problems at the worst possible moments — an audit, a workforce restructuring, a new government policy that requires a rapid response across multiple jurisdictions.
+I've seen this cause serious problems at the worst possible moments — an audit, a workforce restructuring, a new government policy or crisis that requires a rapid response across multiple jurisdictions.
 The organizations that can move quickly are the ones that have a single source of truth.
-The ones that struggle are the ones trying to triangulate eight different email threads.

-Platforms like Deel Mobility are built around in-house immigration specialists — not external brokers — which changes the accountability model significantly.
-When your case manager is the person who actually knows the file, you don't lose two days to internal handoffs every time a question comes up.
+Platforms like Deel Mobility are built around internal immigration specialists — not external vendors which changes the accountability model significantly.
+When your case manager is the person who actually knows you, you don't lose two days to internal handoffs every time a question comes up.

 Deel Mobility